How Offrly Works

 How we measure accuracy in public

-This is a prediction-vs-outcome report, not a synthetic back-test.
-Each figure traces back to a real Offrly prediction made strictly before the eventual sold date.
-Predictions never see future sold prices.
+Both are prediction-vs-outcome reports, not synthetic back-tests, with no human in the loop.
+Each figure traces back to a real Offrly prediction made strictly before the eventual sold date — predictions never see future sold prices.

-Rentals are not in the accuracy report — there is no public sold-rent register equivalent for rentals to pair predictions against.
+Rentals are not in either report — there is no public sold-rent register equivalent to pair predictions against.

 What Offrly does not do